Finite Sample Bounds for Non-Parametric Regression: Optimal Sample Efficiency and Space Complexity: Preliminaries

 Note that the trigonometric polynomial realizing the infimum of the previous definition exists but does \textit{not} correspond to the Fourier projection on $\mathbb{T}_N$, which instead is defined by minimizing the $L^2-$norm.
 For the latter notion of distance, results analogous to the one presented in theorem \ref{thm:liter} are known, which always link the smoothness of a function to the approximation rate.

-In our context of Learning theory \citep{vapnik2013nature} and precisely, Regression \citep{harrell2001regression}, these kind of results have inspired a simple yet effective idea.
+In the context of Learning theory \citep{vapnik2013nature}, and specifically Regression \citep{harrell2001regression}, these kinds of results have inspired a simple yet effective idea.
 If the target function $f(\cdot)$ is smooth, and we can access it through noisy samples, we can choose $N$ so that the error term is negligible and then run the simple Linear Regression algorithm \citep{montgomery2021introduction} to estimate coefficients $\widehat \theta_n$ such that $ \phi_N(\cdot)^\top \widehat \theta_n \approx f(\cdot)$.
 In order to get a satisfactory result, we need two things to be high: 1) $N$, so that the approximation error becomes negligible (low bias); 2) $n$, the number of samples, so that the variance is also low.
-In fact, the two needs cannot be disentangled: the higher $N$, the higher the number of samples needed to avoid over-fitting.
+In fact, the two needs cannot be disentangled: the higher $N$, the more samples are needed to avoid overfitting.